A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Introduction

 This paper proposes a data-driven method for selecting and aggregating the most relevant states associated with a widely studied class of DDMs.
 It does so in three steps.
 In step~1, we recover Q-functions using a previously proposed inverse reinforcement learning approach~\citep{geng2020deep}.
 In step~2, we identify clusters of states that generate similar Q-function values, choosing representative states from these clusters and eliminating the remaining states.
 We perform this "aggregation" by defining a distance metric based on estimated Q-function-value differences, combined with a standard clustering approach.
 In step~3, using only the selected "aggregated" states, we estimate structural parameters by employing a standard nested fixed point algorithm~\citep{rust1987optimal}.
 Theoretically, we derive finite-sample bounds on the associated estimation error.
 These bounds also characterize the trade-off among computational complexity, estimation error, and sample complexity.
-Empirically, we demonstrate the performance of our algorithm in two well-studied dynamic discrete choice estimation applications: a bus engine replacement problem~\citep{rust1987optimal} and a simplified airline market entry problem~\citep{benkard2010simulating}~\footnote{The implementation of SAmQ is provided in \url{https://github.com/gengsinong/SAmQ}}.
+Empirically, we demonstrate the performance of our algorithm\footnote{The implementation of SAmQ is provided in \url{https://github.com/gengsinong/SAmQ}} in two well-studied dynamic discrete choice estimation applications: a bus engine replacement problem~\citep{rust1987optimal} and a simplified airline market entry problem~\citep{benkard2010simulating}.